The backcountry environment has changed dramatically in the last 10 years.

 Kagura has now become a hugely popular field that attracts everyone from backcountry beginners to experts.
 But what was the background behind Kagura becoming a place that has attracted the devotees of freeskiers, to the point that it can be called a mecca for backcountry and powder snow?

-"Before powder snow became popular, the local Mitsumata Tourism Association ran ski tours in this area.
-They also did heli-skiing.
-I used to participate every year when I was still in Naeba, and I thought the scenery was beautiful and Kagura was a great mountain.
-Looking at the northern slope, I thought, 'It would be amazing to ski here.'
+"Before the powder snow trend really took off, the local Mitsumata Tourism Association was running ski tours in this area.
+They even did heli-skiing.
+I participated every year since I was living in Naeba, and I thought the scenery was great and Kagura was a wonderful mountain.
+Looking at the north slope, I would think, 'It would be amazing to ski down here.'
+It was

-Since then, Kagura is great in the spring because the snow and weather are stable, but I've been thinking about how to make it better in the winter.
-I became the manager of Kagura in 2005, which was around my second year."
+around that time that I started thinking that while Kagura is great in the spring because the snow and weather are stable, I wondered if there was a way to make it better in the winter.
+I think it was around my second year as manager of Kagura in 2005."

 The beginning of the scheme

-"One of the things that gave me the push I needed was meeting Hideo Yoshizawa, who runs a shop called BLACK DIAMOND.
-In 2006, Yoshizawa told me he wanted to spread the word about Kagura's powder snow and open a shop in Kagura.
+"One of the things that gave me the push I needed was meeting Hideo Yoshizawa, who runs a shop called BLACKDIAMOND.
+In 2006, Yoshizawa told me that he wanted to spread the word about Kagura's powder and open a shop there.

-At the time, Yoshizawa had been on many powder snow tours in the Canadian backcountry.
-One day, he brought a foreigner who wanted to try a powder snow tour in Kagura.
-I still vividly remember the four of us going to the northern slope together.
+At the time, Yoshizawa had a lot of experience doing powder tours in the Canadian backcountry.
+One day, he brought some foreigners to Kagura who wanted to try a powder tour there.
+I still clearly remember the four of us going down the north slope together.
+I

-I heard that there would definitely be a powder snow boom in Japan in the future, and that various goods were being sold overseas, so I thought, 'That might be a good idea too.'"
-At the
+also heard that there would definitely be a powder boom in Japan, and that there were all sorts of goods and equipment coming out overseas, so I thought, 'Ah, that might be a good idea.'"
+It

 From that season onwards, Nakazawa, along with freestyle skier Yoshizawa Hideo, skied down Kagura's forest slope, commonly known as the "north slope," and the vast open run known as the "reflector," rediscovering the profound charm of Kagura's backcountry